juan-medina/lasers-and-bots/README.md

 # Lasers and Bots

-A simple game with lasers and bots
+A game with lasers and bots

 [![License: Apache2](https://img.shields.io/badge/license-Apache%202-blue.svg)](/LICENSE)